Neil Gershenfeld

-Neil Adam Gershenfeld (born December 1, 1959) is an American scientist.
+Neil Adam Gershenfeld (born December 1, 1959) is an American physicist.
 He is a professor in the MIT Program in Media Arts and Sciences and the director of the MIT Center for Bits and Atoms.
 He works mainly on interdisciplinary topics in physics and computer science, such as quantum computing, nanotechnology, and personal fabrication.
+He has been called the "intellectual father of the maker movement".

 Early life and education

-Gershenfeld was born on September 1, 1959 in Ardmore, Pennsylvania to a Jewish family.
-His father, Walter Gershenfeld, was a law professor at Temple University who specialized in labor relations and arbitration, and his mother Gladys Gershenfeld was also a lawyer and specialized in the same fields.
+Gershenfeld was born on December 1, 1959 in Ardmore, Pennsylvania to a Jewish family.
+His father, Walter Gershenfeld, was a labor arbitrator and mediator and emeritus professor of management at Temple University, and his mother Gladys Gershenfeld who was also an arbitrator.

 He attended Plymouth-Whitemarsh High School in Plymouth Meeting, Pennsylvania.
 Later he attended Swarthmore College, graduating in 1981 with a B.A. degree in physics with high honors.
-In 1990, he earned a Ph.D. in physics at Cornell University, titled Representation of chaos.
+In 1990, he earned a Ph.D. in physics at Cornell University; his thesis was titled Representation of chaos.

+He received an honorary doctorate from Swarthmore College in 2006.
+In 2012 he received an honorary doctorate from Strathclyde University.